shakfu/chuck-max/README.md

 ## Known Unresolved Bugs

 - If a chuck file contains a custom event and the Max patch sends a `clear vm` or `reset` before running the chuck file while Max audio is turned off, it may cause Max to crash.
+The case is demonstrated in the `patchers/tests/crash` section.
 See [github issue #11](https://github.com/shakfu/chuck-max/issues/11) for updates on this.
 The interim solution is to only run chuck files with Max audio on, and there's an attribute `run_needs_audio` to force this and prevent the crash.
 Thanks to @HighHarmonics2 for discovering this one.

 ## Credits